Lichtenhagen riots: Rioting

 The shelter was originally intended to house 300 refugees a month, but by summer 1992 it was averaging 11,500 refugees per month.
-Primarily Roma from Romania, they were left by overstretched shelter staff to camp out in front of the building for days at a time.
-The municipal government refused to provide portable toilets and there was no water or garbage collection.
+Primarily Roma from Romania, many were forced by lack of room in the building to camp out in front for days at a time.

+The municipal government refused to provide portable toilets, and there was no water or garbage collection.
 Clashes between the homeless migrants and the Lichtenhagen residents increased.
 Neither the city nor the state government took action.

 For days before the riots, the newspapers Norddeutsche Neueste Nachrichten and Ostsee-Zeitung had been calling for a "Lichtenhagen interest group".
 There were anonymous warnings that if by the weekend, the refugee shelter was not "cleaned up," order would be made.
 This gave young gang members from every corner of Rostock, normally enemies, a date, place and purpose to congregate.
 One 19-year-old skinhead said, "The police know the Rostock Skins and 'Hools' [hooligans].
 When something like this is announced, we're there!"

 The first day's riot started with young people from the neighbourhood throwing stones.
 This was contained by the police, but media coverage encouraged neo-Nazis to roam the area.
-This led to a situation where a xenophobic mob outnumbered the police by day three.
-The original target, the asylum accommodation, was evacuated on the second day, whereupon the mob stormed a neighbouring building in which 115 Vietnamese immigrants, a social worker and a ZDF television crew had mistakenly been left behind.
+By day three, a xenophobic mob outnumbered the police.
+After officials evacuated the Sunflower building on the second day, the mob stormed a neighbouring building in which 115 Vietnamese immigrants, a social worker, and a ZDF television crew had mistakenly been left behind.
 While the building burned, they barricaded their doors against rioters, who were climbing over the balconies armed with baseball bats and Molotov cocktails.
 Below, a mob of over 3,000 spectators eagerly watched and applauded.

 Charges of police and political incompetence were levelled from the beginning.
 One explanation cited for the lack of effective action by the police was that they were reluctant to take any action which might have been reminiscent of the recently cast-off communist police state.
 There were also charges that police and politicians were privately sympathetic to the anti-migrant sentiment.

-The first major conviction relating to the riots was on 4 March 1993, though 24 convictions on lesser charges had already been handed down.
-A 22-year-old man was convicted of throwing a firebomb at police, of seriously disturbing the peace, violating weapons laws and attempted bodily harm.
+The first major conviction relating to the riots was on 4 March 1993; some 24 people had already been convicted on lesser charges.

+In 1993 a 22-year-old man was convicted of throwing a firebomb at police, of seriously disturbing the peace, violating weapons laws and attempting bodily harm.
 An attempted murder charge was dropped for lack of evidence.
 Critics complained that no one was convicted of assaulting a foreigner, only of assaulting the police or of disorderliness.
-It took almost ten years to prosecute 408 people.
+It took almost ten years to complete prosecution of 408 people.

 The following timeline was reconstructed by the "Legislative Committee to Investigate the Refugee Shelter Incident" ("Parlamentarischer Untersuchungsausschuss zu den Ereignissen um die ZAst").